rolkra/rolkra.github.io/_posts/2021-2-4-lets-grow-trees.md

 ![Decision Tree?](../images/trees-penguins-species.png)

 The top node contains 44% Adelie, 20% Chinstrap and 36% Gentoo penguins.
-As Adelie have the highest proportion, dies node is labeled "target = Adelie".
-Using flipper_length_mm and bill_length_mm to split into subgroups, we finally get 3 groups seperating the genguins by species with high probability.
+As Adelie have the highest proportion, this node is labeled "target = Adelie".
+Using flipper_length_mm and bill_length_mm to split into subgroups, we finally get 3 groups seperating the penguins by species with high probability.

 #### Numerical target